The Kervaire conjecture and the minimal complexity of surfaces: Admissible surfaces

 \begin{remark} One should really refer to these surfaces as $w$-admissible surfaces in $X$ (or $H$) \emph{relative to $A$}.
-However, in most part of this paper, we fix $A$ and $H$ as in an HNN extension $H=A\star_{C}$.
-The only exception is in the proof oF Theorem \ref{thm: HNN general word}, where we pass to a different HNN extension structure on $H$ that enlarges the subgroup $A$.
-Note that a $w$-admissible surface relative to $A$ is also a $w$-admissible surface relative to $A'$ if $A\le A'$ (and $w\notin A'$). \end{remark}
+However, in most of this paper, we fix $A$ and $H$ as in an HNN extension $H=A\star_{C}$.
+The only exception is in the proof of Theorem \ref{thm: HNN general word}, where we pass to a different HNN extension structure on $H$ that enlarges the subgroup $A$.
+Note that a $w$-admissible surface relative to $A$ is also a $w$-admissible surface relative to $A'$ if $A\le A'$ (and $w$ is not conjugate into $A'$). \end{remark}

-There is a similar notion of admissible surfaces in the topological definition of stable commutator length \cite[Notation 2.5]{Cal:rational}; See also \cite[Definition 2.8]{Chen:sclBS}.
+There is a similar notion of admissible surfaces in the topological definition of stable commutator length \cite[Notation 2.5]{Cal:rational}; see also \cite[Definition 2.8]{Chen:sclBS}.
 However, in that context a boundary component representing $w^n$ for $n<0$ is defined to have negative degree or is simply disallowed by considering the so-called monotone admissible surfaces \cite[Lemma 2.7]{Cal:rational}.
-In our setting we consider the geometric degree instead of the algebraic degree.
+In our setting we consider the geometric degree instead of the algebraic degree aiming for the Kervaire conjecture.

-For an HNN extension $H=A\star_{C}$, there is a surjective homomorphism $p: H\to \Z$ that vanishes on $A$, taking the standard new generator $t$ to itself (see the presentation in (\ref{eqn: std presentation}) below). \begin{lemma} If $H=A\star_{C}$ is an HNN extension and $p(w)\neq0$, then for any $w$-admissible surface $S$, we have
+For an HNN extension $H=A\star_{C}$, there is a surjective homomorphism $p: H\to \Z$ that vanishes on $A$, taking the standard new generator $t$ to a generator of $\Z$ (see the presentation in (\ref{eqn: std presentation}) below). \begin{lemma} If $H=A\star_{C}$ is an HNN extension and $p(w)\neq0$, then for any $w$-admissible surface $S$, we have

 \end{lemma} \begin{proof} The homomorphism $p$ factors through the abelianization $H_1(H;\Z)=H_1(X;\Z)$.
 Note that $[\partial S]$ is a trivial first homology class, and $p$ vanishes on $A$, so we must have